 Caty joined the Med-IQ editorial staff in 2010 and now directs the faculty, editorial, and instructional design teams in the development of courses that support andragogical principles, engage healthcare providers with different learning styles, and maximize the benefits of both the specialty-specific and interdisciplinary online learning experience.
 In order to ensure Med-IQ's courses address both the professional practice gaps of learners and emerging patient safety and professional liability risks, Caty is committed to designing and delivering assessment tools that enable Med-IQ to garner learner analytics that both effectively forecast risk and reveal attitudinal factors that preclude behavior modification and/or openness to change.
 In 2014, Caty earned a graduate degree in Patient Safety, Error Science and Full Disclosure from the University of Illinois at Chicago.
 She completed her undergraduate studies at the University of Kansas, where she completed a practicum as a writing consultant and earned a B.A. in Humanities.

-Neither the faculty listed above nor the planners for Med-IQ's continuing education activities have any relevant financial relationships that would bias or compromise the presentation of these materials.
+Neither the faculty nor the planners for Med-IQ's continuing education activities have any relevant financial relationships that would bias or compromise the presentation of these materials.
+If during activity planning, a relevant financial relationship is discovered and resolved, the specific disclosure information will be provided in the activity overview page.

 Legal Disclaimer: This information is intended to provide general guidelines for risk management.
 It is not intended and should not be construed as legal or medical advice.